Notifiarr/dockwatch-wiki/docs/pages/containers/updates.md

 +————- min (0 – 59)
 ```

+## Minimum Age

+You can set a minimum image age (the minimum time since an image was published) before an update becomes eligible to be applied.

 ## Mass changes

-At the bottom is a drop down for picking the update option and a frequency selection box that can be used to apply to multiple/all containers at once.
+At the bottom, use the dropdown to choose an update action and the frequency selector to apply that choice to selected containers or to all containers at once.

 ### All

-After you pick the drop down option you want and the frequency, click the `double up arrow` next to each one and it will apply that choice to all the containers
+After selecting the desired action and frequency from the dropdown, click the `double up arrow` to apply the choice to all containers.

 ### Selective

-After you pick the drop down option you want and the frequency, click the `single up arrow` next to each one and it will apply that choice to only the containers you have checked the box for
+After choosing the action and frequency, click the `single up arrow` beside each container to apply that choice only to the containers you have selected.